 Now that you have an idea of how much power your refrigerator consumes, it becomes easy to pick the other equipment that will be vital in the solar power system.
 Ideally, you will need the following:

-Batteries and solar panels are actually the heart of a solar power system.
-Their individual efficiencies will greatly influence the overall efficiency of the entire system.
-The batteries, however, are what will store energy and enable you to use power when there's no sunlight e.g. at night.
-Inverters and charge controllers, on the other hand, ensure efficient transmission of power within the system.
+Batteries as well as solar panels are in fact the core of a solar power system.
+The efficiency of each of them will be directly proportional to the efficiency of the entire system.
+The batteries, however, are what will store energy and enable you to use power when there is no sun, for instance at night.
+Inverters and charge controllers, therefore, facilitate proper flow of power within the system.

 1. Battery

-As an example, a battery that's rated 240Ah means that it can theoretically provide 10 amp for 24 hours.
-However, it is worth noting that batteries are rated using a 20-hour cycle.
+For instance, a battery that has a rating of 240Ah means that in theory it will deliver 10 amp for 24 hours.
+However, it is important to point out that batteries are given a 20-hour rating.
 This means that this same 240Ah battery can provide 12 amps per hour for 20 hours.

 Calculate Appropriate Battery Size